canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 Assuming that the goal is to make secure software, it is obvious that the easiest way to find flaws in a project is to make all of the project's code completely transparent.
 This approach may seem counter-intuitive, if the ultimate goal is anything other than the integrity of the technology.

-By openly releasing a project's code and making it readily available via the Internet the community of peer reviewers is expanded exponentially across the globe.
+By openly releasing a project's code and making it readily available via the Internet the community of peer reviewers is expanded worldwide.
 The community will quickly find flaws and the project team can take action to fix them.
 This simultaneously garners exceptionally wide and deep testing feedback from developers who need the code to be as secure as possible for their own use as well as the community's.
 Both the project owners and community benefit from sharing flaws and fixes.

 Because the OSS security model is established on industry-accepted best practices and the actual code is widely available, projects are widely reviewed, thoroughly scrutinized, practically improved and quickly hardened.

 Sound security practices are only possible with open peer review.
-This is the basis of a evidence based approach to any field of study.
+This is the basis of an evidence-based approach to any field of study.
 Technology is no different and shouldn't be treated as if vendors have special access to the truth.

 If you'd like to read more on OSS security, you can consult [UK CESG | OSS – Exploring the Risk (PDF) ](https://www.ncsc.gov.uk/content/files/guidance_files/GPG%2038%20-%20Open%20Source%20Software%20%20-%20issue%201.1%20-%20Oct%2015%20-%20NCSC%20Web.pdf) and [US DoD | OSS FAQ](http://dodcio.defense.gov/Open-Source-Software-FAQ/#OSS_and_Security.2FSoftware_Assurance.2FSystem_Assurance.2FSupply_Chain_Risk_Management).